AnubhavDash/DeadWeight/README.md

 response means sourcing all three to the same standard and re-deriving that column, not re-pointing a constant.
 Calibrating to one response is the design.

-**A `vercel.json`.** Next.js on Vercel is zero-config — the framework is detected, the commands are inferred, and every route in `app/` is wired up without being declared anywhere.
-A `vercel.json` restating those defaults would be a second place for the truth to live and a first place for it to drift.
-The one thing it would plausibly have carried is response headers, and those are in `next.config.ts` instead, so they apply in `next dev` and `next start` too and what ships is what was tested.
-There is no Content-Security-Policy: doing one properly here needs a per-request nonce for React's inline bootstrap plus allowances for the WebGL shaders and the Solana RPC, and a CSP that is wrong is worse than none.

-**A version pin that would make `npm audit` green.** Two moderate advisories are open against `stream-json@1.9.1`, pulled in transitively by `@solana/web3.js → jayson`.
-They are not fixable and they are not reachable, and both halves of that are checkable. `jayson` declares `stream-json@^1.9.1` and loads it with `require('stream-json/streamers/StreamValues')`; the patched `3.6.0` is ESM-only with a different file layout and no such subpath, so an `overrides` bump does not patch that call, it breaks it.
-It would also be patching a file this app never loads: `@solana/web3.js` imports `jayson/lib/client/browser`, which requires only `uuid` and `generateRequest`, and `stream-json` is imported by `jayson/lib/utils.js` alone — the server transport path.
-It is absent from the built client bundle.
-So the advisory stays open and documented rather than closed by a pin that turns an unreachable denial-of-service into a reachable crash.

 ---

 ## The notary — Solana devnet, as a demonstration